FKnottenbelt/Docker_for_rails/notes/notes.md

 Generate testfiles:
 `docker-compose exec web bin/rails generate rspec:model user`

-# system tests with capybara
+# System tests with capybara
 ```ruby
 group :development, :test do
   # Call 'byebug' anywhere in the code to stop execution and get a debugger c$